A brood comb

 Maybe there is something about the terminology and its historical burden that alienates some people from a priori/a posteriori distinction.
 Would they accept the distinction between understanding and mere knowledge on another hand?
 If they do, what would they make of that distinction?
 Is it of qualitative or just a quantitative nature?

-8 Responses to “What is so bad about a priori?”
+11 thoughts on “What is so bad about a priori?

 2. Hi Colin,